 Looking at smaller spaces has gotten me inspired.
 There are lots of people living in small spaces, living a minimalist lifestyle, and not being attached to “stuff”.
-This leads to smaller heating and utility bills, less spending on “things” that don't ever end up fulfilling our needs or fulfilling our empty hearts.
+This leads to smaller heating and utility bills, and less spending on “things” that don’t ever end up fulfilling our needs or fulfilling our empty hearts.

 So How Much Space?

 So how much space does one person need?
 According to the engineering toolbox, the average person needs about 100-400 square feet of space to feel comfortable in an apartment.
 That being said, it really depends on the person.
 Some people need a ton of space to feel sane, some people can work with very little.
 For example, I know quite a few couples who live together in 450 square feet of space.
-They are still together (haha!) so perhaps living in a small space is testament to their relationship.
+They are still together (haha!) so perhaps living in a small space is a testament to their relationship.